-The total number of reported deviations for fatalities in occurrences with persons in the period from 2014 to 2022 is 331.
+The total number of reported deviations for fatalities in occurrences with persons in the period from 2014 to 2021 is 304.

-'Slipping - stumbling and failing - fall of person' is by far the main deviation causing 163 fatalities, 49.2% of the total, over the period from 2014 to 2022.
-The second deviation is 'Body movement without any physical stress (generally leading to an external injury)' causing 40 fatalities, 12.1% of the total.
-The third deviation is 'Deviation by overflow, overturn, leak, flow, vaporisation, emission', causing 34 fatalities, 10.3% of the total.
+Slipping - stumbling and failing - fall of person was by far the main deviation.
+It caused 151 fatalities, 49.7% of the total, over the period from 2014 to 2021.
+Among the falls, the subcategory 'Fall overboard' is responsible for 91 fatalities and the subcategory 'Fall of person to a lower level' is responsible for 51 fatalities.

+The second deviation is 'Body movement without any physical stress (generally leading to an external injury)'.
+It has caused 39 fatalities, 12.8% of the total.

-Occurrences with ships are catalogued by casualty event type, as explained in definitions of Appendix 1.
+Occurrences with ships are catalogued by casualty event type, as explained in Appendix 1.